Tempted to use a nulled WordPress themes or plugins?

 Ultimately, nulled WordPress themes and nulled WordPress plugins carry such high risk that they’re just not worth it.

 Whenever you want to add any sort of plugins and themes to your WordPress site, we strongly recommend you test them out first.
 Using this process, you are ensuring the longevity of your website.

 1. Taking a complete backup of your site.
 If things go wrong, you can restore your backup and get your site back to normal.

 2. Using a staging site always!
 A staging site is an exact copy of your live site and acts as a test site.

-You can go crazy with your experiments, install nulled WordPress themes and plugins, and make as many changes as you want.
+You can go crazy with your experiments, install nulled WordPress themes and plugins, switch themes and make as many changes as you want.
 None of it will affect your live site.